atelierars/swift-NDI/README.md

-# NDI SDK for Apple Computers - Swift Package Manager Integration
+# NDI SDK for Apple Computers

-This repository provides a wrapper for Swift to use NDI SDK on Apple computers, iOS, tvOS and macOS.
+This repository provides a Swift Package as a wrapper to use NDI SDK on Apple computers, iOS, tvOS and macOS.

 ## Overview